rickyklu/toastmarketingquiz/README.md

 Please clone (don't fork) this repo to get started, and send us a link to your repo when finished.

-We should be able to simply run `git clone`, `npm install && npm start` in order to see your project
+Final project should be sent as a github repo, and a github.io or similar live page.

 ## Requirments

-* Set up:
+- Set up:

 1. Styling must be written in Sass/SCSS, and use a compiler such as Gulp to pipe to CSS.
 1. ES6 syntax in development.

-* API Requirements
+- API Requirements

   1. API key must not be exposed on the page
   1. User should be able to enter a zip code and get weather results.

-* Page requirements:
+- Page requirements:

   1. Site must be mobile responsive.
   1. Javascript on the page should follow cross-browser compatibility best practices

-* Bonus
+- Bonus

   1. Use an IP Lookup or similar to initially load the weather of the visitor's location.
   1. Use React or Vue components on the page.